 Diagnosing and Treating Carotid Occlusive Disease

 An individual suspected to have carotid stenosis, or who may have had a transient ischemic attack (a TIA, or “mini-stroke”) is first assessed with a thorough physical examination.
-This examination can reveal specific neurological, motor, and sensory deficits that can provide clues about both the extent and location of an occlusion.
+This examination can reveal specific neurological, motor, and sensory deficits that can provide clues about both the extent and location of an blockage.

-Someone who has had a TIA may have only vague symptoms, including high blood pressure, weakness or numbness on one side of the body, changes in motor skills, or confusion.
+Someone who has had a TIA may have only vague symptoms, including high blood pressure, temporary weakness or numbness on one side of the body, changes in motor skills, or confusion.
 A doctor performing an assessment will look at the patient’s eye movements, pupil reactivity, tongue movement, and shoulder elevation – these all help evaluate the status of the cranial nerves.
 The doctor will also evaluate attentiveness, language, and other elements of mental status.

-A key indicator of carotid stenosis lies in what the doctor hears through the stethoscope when he or she places the stethoscope on the neck alongside the carotid artery.
+A key indicator of carotid stenosis (narrowing) lies in what the doctor hears through the stethoscope when he or she places the stethoscope on the neck alongside the carotid artery.
 Changes in blood flow in the carotid arteries can be audible, and indicate the need for a more thorough diagnostic workup, including:

 • Carotid duplex ultrasound

-• Magnetic resonance imaging (MRI) scan
+• Magnetic resonance imaging (MRI) or magnetic resonance angiogram (MRA) scan

 • Computed tomography (CT) scans

 These three tests are noninvasive techniques that can reveal evidence of carotid occlusive disease or carotid stenosis.
 If the tests confirm the presence of a blockage, the patient will probably be referred to a specialist for evaluation.
 (See Doctors Who Treat Carotid Occlusive Disease.)
+They will also clarify whether or not a stroke (damage to the brain due to blood vessel blockage) has occurred.

 • Antihypertensives for high blood pressure